cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 password-protected secret sharing schemes such as that of {{JKK14}}.

-This document specifies OPRF, VOPRF, and POPRF protocols built upon prime-order groups based on the 2HashDH {{JKKX16}} and 3HashSDHI {{TCRSTW21}}
+This document specifies OPRF, VOPRF, and POPRF protocols built upon prime-order groups.
-designs, respectively.
 The document describes each protocol variant, along with application considerations, and their security properties.

 ## Change log